zenml-io/zenml/docs/book/how-to/build-pipelines/dynamically-generate-steps-artifacts.md

 ---
-description: How to dynamically generate steps and artifacts in your pipelines.
+description: How to dynamically assign artifact names in your pipelines.
 ---

-# Dynamically Generating Steps and Artifacts
+# Dynamically assign artifact names

 In ZenML pipelines, you often need to reuse the same step multiple times with different inputs, resulting in multiple artifacts.
 However, the default naming